vuongducphuong/documentation/content/applications/sales/point_of_sale.rst

 your stock, you get real-time statistics, and your data is consolidated across all shops.

 .. seealso::
    - `Leansoft Tutorials: Point of Sale Tutorials <https://leansoft.vn/slides/point-of-sale-28>`_
-   - :doc:`IoT Boxes Documentations </applications/productivity/iot>`

 .. _pos/session-start: